cx-333/rrsq_dvsc/README.md

 ## 🗂️ Test Dataset

+We support arbitrary original resolution.
+The input video resolution will be padded to 64x automatically.
+The reconstructed video will be cropped back to the original size.
+The distortion (PSNR/MS-SSIm/LPIPS) is computed at original resolution.

 ## 🗃️ Pre-trained Model

-The model is placed in the `checkpoints` folder.
+The image and video model is placed in the `checkpoints` folder.

 ## 📊 Evaluation